Vincelee78/Project-3-Express-mySQL/README.md

  * Phone number
  * Payment status

- The vendor can also search the shgipping details based on the payment status and the payment reference.
+ The vendor can also search the shipping details based on the payment status and the payment reference.

  ## <a name="d">4.
 Technologies Used</a>